NothinRandom/CoDeSys_EIP/README.md

             pbBuffer:=ADR(_lrWriteTag_codesys_lreal_local));
 ```
 Below writes the CoDeSys **STRUCT** called `_stWriteTag_codesys_string` to the PLC controller tag `codesys_string`.
 **NOTE:** Writing to a PLC string must follow the format of a STRUCT made up of length (DINT) and a STRING.
 Specify the length before writing!
-See `Examples` folder for more details
+See `Examples\Rockwell` folder for more details
 ```
 _PLC.bWrite(psTag:=ADR('codesys_string'),
             eDataType:=CoDeSys_EIP.eCipTypes._STRUCT,